-Our mission is to deliver an innovative, non-invasive arrhythmia mapping solution that’s capable of helping physicians provide personalized solutions for the treatment of complex cardiac rhythm disorders.
+Our mission is to help physicians provide personalized solutions for the treatment of complex cardiac rhythm disorders.
 We aim to accomplish this through superior leadership, cutting-edge technology, ongoing physician education and outreach, and patient service.

 Mike Monko is a recognized senior executive with over 20 years of leadership and management experience in the life science, biotech, and diagnostics industries.
 Prior to his leadership at Vektor, Mike served as an executive at Life Technologies, Serologicals, and Sequenom.